-- a) Engage with Registered Providers to tackle the city's housing priorities homelessness, housing conditions, neighbourhood issues and improving the energy efficiency of their homes. - b) Acting as a strategic enabler and partner by supporting Registered Providers to develop affordable housing. - c) Encourage a collaborative approach in multi-tenure neighbourhoods, especially where it is needed to tackle deep-rooted issues. - d) Continue to promote local, regional and national funding opportunities that social landlords can take advantage of to improve their properties in the city and deliver additional homes where possible. - e) Explore and maximise any opportunities which come from the new East Midlands Combined County Authority which came into being in March 2024. - f) To champion and promote participation in the Social Housing Forum.
+- a) Engage with Registered Providers to tackle the city's housing priorities homelessness, housing conditions, neighbourhood issues and improving the energy efficiency of their homes. - b) Acting as a strategic enabler and partner by supporting Registered Providers to develop affordable housing. - c) Encourage a collaborative approach in multi-tenure neighbourhoods, especially where it is needed to tackle deep-rooted issues. - d) Continue to promote local, regional and national funding opportunities that social landlords can take advantage of to improve their properties in the city and deliver additional homes where possible. - e) Explore and maximize any opportunities which come from the new East Midlands Combined County Authority which came into being in March 2024. - f) Renew and strengthen the Social Housing Forum.